Newcastle Australia Information

 Geography

 Newcastle is located on the southern bank of the Hunter River at its mouth.
-The northern side is dominated by sand dunes, swamps and multiple river channels.
+The northern side is dominated by dunes, swamps and multiple river channels.
 Because of this, urban development is mainly restricted to the hilly southern bank.
 The small village of Stockton sits opposite Newcastle at the river mouth and is linked by ferry.
-Much of the city is undercut by the coal measures of the Sydney sedimentary basin, and what were once numerous coal-mining villages located in the hills and valleys around the port have merged into a single urban area extending southwards to Lake Macquarie.
+Much of the city is underlain by the coal measures of the Sydney sedimentary basin, and what were once numerous coal-mining villages located in the hills and valleys around the port have merged into a single urban area extending southwards to Lake Macquarie.

 History

 The first European to explore the area was Lt.
 John Shortland in 1797, and in 1798, coal mined from the area was the New South Wales colony's first export.
 An attempt to establish a permanent settlement in the area (then called Coal River) failed but in 1804 the current city (briefly called King's Town) was established.
-Initially it was a penal settlement, with agriculture the only industry.
+Initially, it was a penal settlement, with agriculture the only industry.

-On December 28, 1989, Newcastle experienced an earthquake measuring 5.5 on the Richter scale which killed 13 people.
+On December 28, 1989, Newcastle experienced an earthquake measuring 5.5 on the Richter scale, which killed 13 people.
 The following economic recession of the early 1990s meant that the city took several years to recover.
 Coincidentally, a small island now known as Nobby's Head was joined to the mainland, a distance of about 50 metres, with rubble from the 1906 San Francisco earthquake.
 Newcastle is also often recognised by San Franciscans as having a similar culture to that city, albeit on a smaller scale.

 Newcastle Today

-The Port of Newcastle remains the economic and trade centre for the resource rich Hunter Valley and for much of the north and northwest of New South Wales.
+The Port of Newcastle remains the economic and trade centre for the resource-rich Hunter Valley and for much of the north and northwest of New South Wales.
 Newcastle is the world's busiest coal export port and Australia's oldest and second largest tonnage throughput port, with over 3,000 shipping movements handling cargo in excess of 90 million tonnes per annum (mtpa), of which coal exports represent more than 90%.
-Newcastle also has a substantial ship building industry.
+Newcastle also has a substantial shipbuilding industry.

 The old Central Business District, located at Newcastle's eastern end, still has a considerable number of historic buildings, dominated by the Christ Church Cathedral.
 Other noteworthy buildings include Fort Scratchley, the Ocean Baths, the old Customs House, the 1920s City Hall, and the 1930s art deco University House (formerly NESCA House).
 After the 1989 earthquake much of the new commercial developments have concentrated around the suburbs of Hamilton and Charlestown.
 The city is serviced by two railway lines, including an hourly train service to Sydney, as well as the nearby Williamtown airport (also a major Air Force base).

-The University of Newcastle (formerly part of the University of New South Wales) obtained its autonomy in 1965 and now with a student population of just over 20,000 offers over 150 undergraduate and graduate courses, delivered via five Faculties - Business and Law; Education and Arts; Engineering and Built Environment; Health; and Science and Information Technology.
+The University of Newcastle (formerly part of the University of New South Wales) obtained its autonomy in 1965 and now, with a student population of just over 20,000, offers over 150 undergraduate and graduate courses, delivered via five Faculties - Business and Law; Education and Arts; Engineering and Built Environment; Health; and Science and Information Technology.

 Unlike those of its British namesake, who call themselves "Geordies", residents of Newcastle, NSW refer to themselves as "Novocastrians".